Click the tartan to view its entry in The Scottish Registers of Tartans which includes registration details, restrictions, and registrant information.

 ~ Scotch Porridge, Robert Bird

-When writer Sir Arthur Conan Doyle visited a First World War armaments factory at Gretna on the Scottish border, he gave the nickname of "the Devil's Porridge" to the mixture of nitroglycerine and gun-cotton, resembling a lumpy paste, that was used to propel shells on their lethal mission!
-For more traditional flavors, on World Porridge Day, the village of Carrbridge in the Scottish Highlands generally hosts the Porridge Making Championships!
-The grand prize for the winner of the World porridge Championship is the golden spurtle mixing spoon!
-With a tradition of porridge-eating going back thousands of years, some recipes include the admonition to stir only clockwise, as "anti-clockwise stirring will encourage the devil into your breakfast". 🥣
+Fuel up with a bowl of "brochan lom," a smooth and hearty oatmeal porridge—one of the most traditional ways to start your day!
+This textured tartan with its natural shading of warm colours is reminiscent of the steel-cut or pinhead oats, favoured for hearty start to the day.
+When Sir Arthur Conan Doyle visited a First World War armaments factory at Gretna, on the Scottish border, he famously coined the term "the Devil’s Porridge" for the lumpy mixture of nitroglycerine and gun-cotton used to propel shells on their deadly journey.
+For a taste of more familiar flavors, World Porridge Day is the perfect occasion to celebrate.
+Each year, the village of Carrbridge in the Scottish Highlands hosts the Porridge Making Championships, where the grand prize is none other than the coveted golden spurtle, a traditional wooden mixing spoon!
+With a history of porridge-eating that spans thousands of years, it's no wonder some recipes come with a bit of superstition: be sure to stir your porridge only clockwise, or risk inviting the devil into your breakfast! 💙 💛 🤍 🤎 🥣 🥣 🥣

 The Scottish Highland village of Carrbridge has teamed up with the Scottish-based charity, Mary’s Meals, to establish World Porridge Day on October 10th.
 The mission of World Porridge Day is to to help feed hungry children in some of the poorest countries across the globe.